The ultimate Peru Travel Guide for Photography

 2.4 Budget and Finances (how expensive is dinner etc. + how to pay + currency)

 In Peru, payment is made in Peruvian sol.
 One sol is equivalent to about 0.25 European cents.
 In Lima, larger cities like Huaraz, Cusco, Arequipa, or tourist places, cashless payment is mostly possible.
 But already here there are differences to be considered.
-For example, many souvenir or artistic stores, small mini-markets (supermarkets, kiosks), the general regional markets, or street vendors can be paid almost exclusively with cash.
+For example, many souvenir or artistic stores, small mini-markets (supermarkets, kiosks), general regional markets, or street vendors can be paid almost exclusively with cash.
 As soon as you travel outside the city, this is even more true.
 Contrary to many other countries, it is therefore advisable to check before leaving a city whether you still have enough cash with you and how long you will be staying outside a city.
 It is also important to exchange larger bills of 50 soles or more for smaller bills, as there is often little change available in small towns.

 Generally, the budget for a trip to Peru depends on your individual needs.

-1. Transportation costs: The most expensive are certainly the flights.
+1. Transportation costs: The most expensive is certainly the flights.
 We paid about 1000 euros with a stopover in Madrid.
 Bus rides to the north cost about 10-20 euros depending on the provider.
 A cab (official and unofficial options) is often very cheap.
 For a distance of 15-20 minutes, you pay about 2-4 euros.
 A rental car costs about 70 Euros per day.
 It is more expensive with private drivers.
 But if you are not always dependent on the rental car or do not dare to drive partly badly built roads and paths, this is recommended, because tour providers often do not drive at sunrise and sunset.
 For example, we have paid here for the approximately 3-4 hour route Cusco - Ausangate with an overnight stay at the mountains and return the following day 100 euros.
 Airfare from Lima to Cusco varies constantly but is often available for under 100 Euros.

 2. Accommodation: Here the range is the largest.
 Between luxury accommodations starting at 1000 euros a night, there are also inexpensive, comfortable AirBnB.
 Here we paid on average per night a total of 35-50 euros.
 In the mountains, the nights are of course free of charge, except for the fees charged in some cases by locals ;-).